 With so many ideas at Barry’s disposal, the title song no longer needed to accompany so many different emotional situations.
 Thus, he confined its use almost exclusively to love scenes.
 This narrower function continued into his subsequent scores for Octopussy and A View to a Kill.
 This scene from Octopussy is typical of Barry’s use of the title song in these later Bond scores:

 In Barry’s final Bond score, The Living Daylights, the title song’s appearance is reduced to the point of being negligible.
 It occurs only during a couple of suspense scenes and more prominently in a couple of chase scenes (with a segment of the song’s B section, which is harder to recognize).
-But it is important to remember that Barry had very little to do with this song, as his creative difficulties with a-h, the band who wrote and performed the song, are well known.
+But it is important to remember that Barry had very little to do with this song, as his creative difficulties with a-ha, the band who wrote and performed the song, are well known.
 For the love scenes, Barry instead wrote a theme of his own that became the song “If There Was a Man”, heard over the end credits.
 Hence, the same basic technique is still in evidence, though with a shift in the song’s placement due to Barry’s waning control over the title song.
 (This loss of control was partly why Barry refused when asked to return to the Bond franchise for Tomorrow Never Dies.)

 3. Other Themes and Songs